blrobin2/blrobin2.github.io/_posts/2023-10-31-circus-on-ice.md

 letterboxd_url: https://boxd.it/55fgw3
 mst3k: true
 rifftrax: false
-category: movie_review
+category: movie-review
 ---

-* hey, you got your circus on my ice!
+- hey, you got your circus on my ice!
-* venison, venison!
+- venison, venison!
-* she skates over her own intestines
+- she skates over her own intestines
-* and now a clown will deliver a eulogy
+- and now a clown will deliver a eulogy
-* women are pulled apart like fresh bread
+- women are pulled apart like fresh bread